Top of page

 So many opportunities for learning pop up every week that you almost have to check the university events calendar daily to be sure you haven’t missed anything.
 Most events are free and open to the public.
 A campus map will help you find locations and parking options.

-Seeking 15 active readers to meet once a month for 3 months via zoom.
+Seeking active readers to meet once a month for 4 months via zoom.
 This is not your traditional book club!
 Inspired by my 22 year old who finds this type reading exchange a rewarding experience, a great place to share, stay connected with friends and learn about new books to read.
 No pre-assigned reading.
-Email Mimi Komos @ for more information and to register.

 Lectures